thunderenlight/phase-1-guide/lightning/patrick_sublime_fu.md

   * <b>Switch between tabs by order on screen:</b> Command + Shift + <b>\[</b> or <b>\]</b> (depending on direction)

+###Quotes and Brackets:
+To wrap a word (or words) in quotes, parentheses, brackets, etc just select what you want them to wrap around, and type the appropriate character.
+So, to turn foo into 'foo', select the word foo and type a single quote.

 ###Select:
 * <b>Select line:</b> Command + L